-- the initiation, timing, progress and results of our research and development programs, preclinical studies, any clinical trials and investigational new drug applications, or IND, and other regulatory submissions; - our ability to obtain and maintain regulatory approval for BDTX-189 or any of our other current or future product candidates that we may identify or develop; - our need to raise additional funding before we can expect to generate any revenues from product sales; - our ability to identify future product candidates for treatment of additional disease indications; - our ability to develop our current product candidates for the treatment of various cancers; - the rate and degree of market acceptance and clinical utility for any current or future product candidates we may develop; - the effects of competition with respect to BDTX-189 or any of our other current or future product candidates, as well as innovations by current and future competitors in our industry; - the implementation of our strategic plans for our business, any product candidates we may develop, and our MAP platform; - our ability to successfully develop companion diagnostics for use with our current or future product candidates; - our intellectual property position, including the scope of protection we are able to establish, maintain and enforce for intellectual property rights covering our product candidates and MAP platform; - our ability to use the proceeds of our initial public offering in ways that increase the value of your investment; - our ability to obtain additional funding for our operations, when needed, including funding necessary to complete further development and commercialization of our product candidates, if approved, and to further expand our MAP platform; - the accuracy of our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our financial performance and our ability to effectively manage our anticipated growth; - our estimates regarding the market opportunities for our product candidates; - · our ability to maintain an effective system of internal controls; and - the ultimate impact of the current coronavirus pandemic, or any other health epidemic, on our business, our clinical trials, our research programs, healthcare systems or the global economy as a whole.
+- the timing and success of preclinical studies and our ongoing clinical trial of BDTX-189 and any other product candidates, including the availability, timing and announcement of data and results of such studies and trials; - the initiation, timing, progress and results of our research and development programs, preclinical studies, any clinical trials and investigational new drug applications, or IND, and other regulatory submissions; - our ability to obtain and maintain regulatory approval for BDTX-189 or any of our other current or future product candidates that we may identify or develop; - our need to raise additional funding before we can expect to generate any revenues from product sales; - our ability to identify future product candidates for treatment of additional disease indications; - our ability to develop our current product candidates for the treatment of various cancers; - the rate and degree of market acceptance and clinical utility for any current or future product candidates we may develop; - the effects of competition with respect to BDTX-189 or any of our other current or future product candidates, as well as innovations by current and future competitors in our industry; - the implementation of our strategic plans for our business, any product candidates we may develop, and our MAP platform; - our ability to successfully develop companion diagnostics for use with our current or future product candidates; - our intellectual property position, including the scope of protection we are able to establish, maintain and enforce for intellectual property rights covering our product candidates and MAP platform; - our ability to use the proceeds of our initial public offering in ways that increase the value of your investment; - our ability to obtain additional funding for our operations, when needed, including funding necessary to complete further development and commercialization of our product candidates, if approved, and to further expand our MAP platform; - the accuracy of our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our financial performance and our ability to effectively manage our anticipated growth; - our estimates regarding the market opportunities for our product candidates; - · our ability to maintain an effective system of internal controls; and - the ultimate impact of the current coronavirus pandemic, or any other health epidemic, on our business, our clinical trials and preclinical studies, our research programs, healthcare systems or the global economy as a whole.

 Any forward-looking statements in this Quarterly Report reflect our current views with respect to future events and with respect to our future financial performance, and involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by these forward-looking statements.
-Factors that may cause actual results to differ materially from current expectations include, among other things, those described in our Annual Report on Form 10-K and in other SEC filings.
+Factors that may cause actual results to differ materially from current expectations include, among other things, those described in our most recent Annual Report on Form 10-K for the year ended December 31, 2020 and in other SEC filings.
 Given these uncertainties, you should not place undue reliance on these forward-looking statements.
 Except as required by law, we assume no obligation to update or revise these forward-looking statements for any reason, even if new information becomes available in the future.